Suicide of Payal Tadvi

 The Payal Tadvi or Payal Salim Tadvi suicide case is an ongoing criminal case in the Maharashtra state of India.
-Payal allegedly committed suicide on May 22, 2019, after facing harassment by three of her seniors at Topiwala National Medical College and BYL Nair Hospital.
+Payal, a 26-year-old resident doctor, allegedly committed suicide on May 22, 2019, after facing harassment from three of her seniors at Topiwala National Medical College and BYL Nair Hospital.
 A case has since been brought against three of her former colleagues due to claims of harassment relating to Payal's caste status.

 Background

 Payal Salim Tadvi was a 26-year-old second year resident doctor at BYL Nair Hospital pursuing her master's degree in Obstetrics and Gynecology.

 She belonged to the scheduled Muslim Tadvi Bhil tribe from the state of Maharashtra.
 Upon completing her undergraduate degree at a medical school in Jalgaon, she moved to Mumbai where she continued her studies at BYL Nair Hospital.
 She was likely the first from her village to pursue a degree in medical sciences.

 Arrests and charges

-Immediately following the incident, three of Payal Tadvi's senior colleagues, Dr. Bhakti Mehare, Dr. Ankita Khandelwal and Dr. Hema Ahuja were arrested by the Agripada police under accusations of abetting suicide and destruction of evidence.
+Immediately following the incident, three of Payal Tadvi's senior colleagues, Bhakti Mehare, Ankita Khandelwal and Hema Ahuja were arrested by the Agripada police on charges of abetting suicide and destruction of evidence.
 Shortly after, under a request from the Tadvi family's legal representative, the case was transferred to the Mumbai Crime Branch.

-Roughly two months later (July 2019), Mumbai Police filed a 1,203-page charge sheet further accusing the three doctors of various offences under the Scheduled Caste and Scheduled Tribe (Prevention of Atrocities) Act, the Maharashtra Prohibition of Ragging Act, and the 2000 Information Technology Act.
+Roughly two months later (July 2019), Mumbai Police filed a 1,203-page charge-sheet further accusing the three doctors of various offences under the Scheduled Caste and Scheduled Tribe (Prevention of Atrocities) Act, the Maharashtra Prohibition of Ragging Act, 1999, and the 2000 Information Technology Act.
 The charge-sheet contained statements from nearly 180 witnesses (colleagues, staff members, and seniors at the hospital) as well as the suicide note police had previously found on Payal Tadvi's mobile phone present at the scene.
 Information provided in the statements suggests Payal Tadvi experienced discrimination and humiliation due to her social status, the seniors using casteist slurs against her and asking her about her National Eligibility cum Entrance Test scores.
 Beyond verbal harassment, statements described instances in which the seniors prevented her from accessing important jobs or entering the operation theater.
 In her own statement, Payal Tadvi's fellow peer and friend Snehal Shinde said that just two days prior to Payal's death the trio had demoted Payal from her upperclassman position in the hospital's antenatal care unit to the postnatal care unit typically reserved for underclassman.

-Attached to the charge sheet was the forensic report confirming the suicide note found had been in Payal Tadvi's handwriting.
+Attached to the charge-sheet was the forensic report confirming the suicide note found had been in Payal Tadvi's handwriting.
 During the initial investigation of the scene, besides the note on Payal's phone, police were unable to locate a physical copy.
 As the three seniors had been both the first to enter Payal's room after her death and the first to inform staff members, police suspect them of destroying it.